yingding/kf-examples/workshops/workbench1.md

 ## 4. Connect the Workbench

-After the workbench is created successfully, you will see a check mark before the workbench.
+After the workbench is created (or restarted) successfully, you will see a check mark before the workbench.

 ![workbench successfully created](./images/workbench1_created_successfully.png)

-Click on `CONNECT` to connect with the workbench, you will see a new tab opens up.
+Click on `CONNECT` at the end of workbench to connect with the workbench, you will see a new tab opens up.

-Note:
+**Important:**
 * Sometimes you may not connect with workbench due to session and networking issues successfully

 Workaround: